wjc-van-es/DataAnalysisWithPythonAndPySpark/doc/creating_&_using_modules.md

 - To be able to run everything inside PyCharm `~/git/DataAnalysisWithPythonAndPySpark/src` is marked as _Sources Root_

 ## Importing the `project_utils.config_info` module in another python script file
-- add `import project_utils.config_info as ci` at the top of the python script file with any other import statements
+- add at the top of the python script file either
+  - `import project_utils.config_info as ci` or
+  - `from project_utils import config_info as ci`
 - Now you can both its available functions with
   - `ci.print_environment()` and
   - `ci.check_path()` respectively